lukaszpatalas/ClearSpeak/README.md

 - Cloud storage and syncing

 ## Getting Started (EXPAND on this)
-These instructions will guide you on how to set up ClearSpeak on your local machine for development and testing purposes.
+These instructions will guide you on how to set up Clear Speak on your local machine for development and testing purposes.

 ## AI Model
-ClearSpeak currently uses the GPT-3.5-turbo model for text rewriting tasks.
+Clear Speak currently uses the GPT-3.5-turbo model for text rewriting tasks.
 However, our goal is to upgrade to the GPT-4 Turbo model (once the API key becomes available) to enhance performance and capabilities.

 ### Why upgrade to GPT-4 Turbo?
 GPT-4 Turbo outperforms GPT-3.5-turbo in aspects such as reliability, creativity, and handling complex instructions.
 GPT-4 is great at various tasks, like solving problems, answering multiple-choice questions, and assisting with languages that don't have many resources.
-This makes GPT-4 an ideal choice for the ClearSpeak app, as it will optimize the text rewriting process and produce more precise and creative outcomes.
+This makes GPT-4 an ideal choice for the Clear Speak app, as it will optimize the text rewriting process and produce more precise and creative outcomes.

 ### Comparison between gpt3.5 and gpt-4 models